-But even smaller amounts of ozone can be harmful over the long term, studies say.
+There are also concerns that even smaller amounts of ozone could be harmful over the long term.
 A study published in The New England Journal of Medicine in March 2009 followed nearly 450,000 people in 96 U.S. cities from 1977 through 2000.
 It found that long-term exposure to low levels of outdoor ozone -- under the 50 ppb generally considered safe -- can be fatal.

 For every 10 ppb increase in ozone concentration, the risk of death from respiratory causes (primarily pneumonia and chronic obstructive pulmonary disease) went up 4 percent.
 That "can translate into thousands of excess deaths each year," says study lead author Michael Jerrett, a University of California-Berkeley associate professor of environmental health sciences.

 There have been a lot of studies on the health effects of outdoor ozone levels, but few long-term tests have measured the effects of ozone produced by indoor devices like ozone air purifiers or ionic air purifiers.
 One 2006 study published in the Journal of the Air & Waste Management Association tested 13 air purifiers, including several personal air cleaners designed to be in close proximity to the user.
 Research analysts concluded that even these are capable of producing steady levels of indoor ozone that exceed health standards.
 Indeed, some people say they can smell ozone, and some report headaches.